gpmoura4/Terminal-in-C/Readme.md

-## Crei um terminal dentro de outro terminal
+## I created a terminal in a terminal